Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Introduction

-In the SM, muons can be produced either by the up-scattering of muon neutrinos or by the decay of tau leptons, which are in turn produced by up-scattering tau neutrinos.
-They may either be produced inside the detector (sometimes these are called {starting} events) or in its vicinity ({through-going} events).
-Since muons lose energy as they traverse Earth, they cannot be produced too far away from the detector: the stopping length $b_\mu^{-1}$ that determines the effective radius, and thus the effective volume, of the detector.
+In the SM, muons can be produced either by the up-scattering of muon neutrinos or by the decay of tau leptons, which are in turn produced by up-scatterings of tau neutrinos.
+They may either be produced inside the detector or in its vicinity .
+Since muons lose energy as they traverse Earth, they cannot be produced too far away from the detector: the stopping length $b_\mu^{-1}$ determines the effective radius, and thus the effective volume, of the detector.
 If muons are produced through scattering close to the detector, their production is sensitive to the density of the material surrounding the detector.
-If they are produced through decays of long-lived particles such as taus, the production of the latter depends on the density of Earth far away from the detector, of the order of their boosted decay length.
+If they are produced through decays of long-lived particles such as taus, the production of the latter depends on the density of Earth at distances of the order of their boosted decay length from the detector.
 As a consequence, the thin shell of $\mathcal{O}(b_\mu^{-1})$ in which muons may be produced is transferred at farther distances from the detector. \cref{fig:sketch-earth} summarizes this picture and all the length scales discussed above, as well as the attenuation length of the neutrinos, $L_\nu$ (which is related to their mean free path).

 In the language of transport equations, the distributions are sourced by several other distributions through collision terms.
 As summarized in \cref{fig:Distributions}, in order to compute the muon distribution, one must supply the distribution of muon neutrinos and of taus inside Earth.
 The former is directly linked to the astrophysical flux of neutrinos, sourcing neutrinos at the surface of Earth that undergo attenuation at larger depths inside the planet.
 The latter is instead sourced by the (tau) neutrino distribution itself.
 The production of muons and taus from neutrinos is controlled by the density of materials as described above, and by the neutrino-nucleon deep inelastic scattering (DIS) cross section, while the production of muons from tau decays is controlled by the boosted decay rate of the tau.